A Combined Preconditioning Strategy for Nonsymmetric Systems: A combined preconditioner

 In this section, we introduce another preconditioner which in a sense combines the best of both preconditioners $B$ and $Z = B A^{-1}_0B^T$.
 We define its inverse $\mathcal{B}^{-1}$ by forming the linear combination

 The parameter $\sigma \in {\mathbb R}$ is allowed to change from iteration to iteration inside the GMRES iterative solver.
-Therefore, $\B$ can be regarded as a variable-step, flexible, preconditioner. \\
+Therefore, $\B$ can be regarded as a variable--step (or flexible) preconditioner. \\

-Observe that for $\sigma \ge 0$, by virtue of the analysis of the previous section, the pair $(\B^{-1},A^{-1}_0)$ verifies assumption {\bf (H0)}; i.e, $\B^{-1}$ is coercive and bounded in $A^{-1}_0$ norm.
-We now describe the (practical) construction of the preconditioner $\B^{-1}$, but considering a more general form:
+Observe that for $\sigma \ge 0$, by virtue of the analysis of the previous section, the pair $(\B^{-1},A^{-1}_0)$ verifies assumption {\bf (H0)}; i.e, $\B^{-1}$ is coercive and bounded in the $A^{-1}_0$ norm.
+We now describe the (practical) construction of the variable--step preconditioner $\B^{-1}$, but considering a more general form:

 without assuming the coefficients $\alpha$ and $\sigma$ to have nonnegative sign.
-At the end of the section we provide the convergence result for $\B^{-1}$ which asserts faster convergence within GMRES than the one obtained with the preconditioner $Z^{-1}$.
+We note that since the coefficients $\alpha$ and $\sigma$ will be allowed to vary from one step to the following, and so will do $\B^{-1}$, certainly $\B^{-1}$ depend on the interation $m$ However, to avoid complicated notation and to ease the presentation, we do not make explicit reference to the iteration $m$ in the notation of $\B^{-1}$ and $\alpha$ and $\sigma$, since at all times it will be clear and no confusion might arise.